codeparticle/whitelabelwallet.styleguide/README.md

 ```

-### Link `react-style-guide` to your main project
+### Link `whitelabelwallet.styleguide` to your main project

-Delete the folder at `node_modules/@codeparticle/react-style-guide` and link the projects by running `npm link ../pathToReactStyleGuide` inside the root directory of your project project.
+Delete the folder at `node_modules/@codeparticle/whitelabelwallet.styleguide` and link the projects by running `npm link ../pathToReactStyleGuide` inside the root directory of your project project.
 NOTE: this step has to be retaken every time you run an `npm i` or `yarn` commands in your main project, because `npm i` will replace your linked version with an installed version.

 ## License